Tatjana Aparac-Jelušić

 She has written more than 60 professional papers, reviews and notes, and has edited 16 books in the field of library and information science.

 Editor of the publication Velimir Deželić: Visionary and the Leader of the Croatian Librarianship in the First Decades of the 20th Century in Croatian Librarians Vol. 3 (Hrvatski Knjižničari Knjiga 3.) by Dora Sečić, 2014.

+She coordinated two European Eramus+ projects Cooperation Partnership.
+European Information Science Education: Encouraging Mobility and Learning Outcomes Harmonization (EINFOSE) with partners of the Högskolan i Borås in Sweden, Stiftung Universität Hildesheim in Germany, Universität Graz, Austria, Univerza v Ljubljani in Slovenia, Universitá di Pisa in Italy, Universitat de Barcelona in Spain and Hacettepe Universitezi in Turkey.
+The other project was Digital Education for Crisis Situations: Times when there is no alternative (DECRIS).